codezri/codezri.github.io/blog/2024-01-01-neutralinojs-2024-roadmap.md

 - Extended native window features by adding window startup positioning and persistent window state
 - Added a way to extend the default user agent string within the window mode
 - Implemented multiple development/production config files support with a new command-line option
-- The neu CLI program now has better, productive frontend library support with automatic command invocations, i.e., running the frontend library's development server automatically with `neu run`
+- Improved the neu CLI program with better, productive frontend library support by invoking frontend library commands automatically, i.e., running the frontend library's development server automatically with `neu run`
 - Stabilized and improved the framework by improving the codebase, enhancing existing stable APIs, and fixing bugs reported by the developer community